We often get asked what camera gear we use to take pictures. Obviously, a camera is no good without a photographer, but the opposite is also true!

 I love taking landscape shots, and also photos where I can really play with perspective, and get everything in shot, and this lens delivers that in spades.
 Also good for interior shots, shots of buildings, and for taking pictures of people that make them look totally insane.

 Canon also does a 16-35 f/2.8, which is heavier, more expensive, and faster, but as I generally shoot from a tripod for this kind of photography, I’ve not found a need for it yet.
-They have also just released (June 2014) an f/4 version of the 16-35, which packs image stabilisation, and might be the one to go for instead, it’s reportedly incredibly sharp.
+However, if you are planning on doing a lot of event photography of moving subjects, or astrophotography, this is one to consider also.

 If you’re on a crop Canon body, then I can highly recommend the Canon EF-S 10-22mm.
-This was my absolute favourite lens for two years, and to be honest, I found it every bit as good if not better than the 17-40 I currently have.
+This was my absolute favourite lens for a number of years.
 It just doesn’t fit on a full frame body.

 Shooting with a prime lens is a great way to make you think more carefully about your photography, and also comes with the benefit that these are often a lot faster (read, the aperture goes bigger and lets more light in), meaning you can shoot when there is less light.